South Korean doctors flee paediatrics as low birth rate bites

 The Korean Pediatric Association recently organised a seminar for hundreds of members looking to switch into new areas including the booming beauty business.

-Its president, Lim, said paediatrics was just too much of a gamble given the income prospects.
+Its president, Dr Lim, said paediatrics was just too much of a gamble given the income prospects.

-"Some doctors love to treat children ...
+"Some doctors love to treat children...
 Now, it's too risky," he said.

-(Reporting by Joyce Lee and Ju-min Park; Additional reporting by Minwoo Park; Editing by Robert Birsel)
+REUTERS

 Read more of the latest in